Joseph Deighton Gibson Jr.: Family Affair

-The Jack the Rapper Family Affair was where influential people in Black urban radio gathered and listened to what record companies had to offer.
+The Jack the Rapper Family Affair was a recurring event where influential people in Black urban radio gathered and listened to what record companies had to offer.
 Performing live could launch a new act's career, and affirmed the viability of older, established musicians like Prince and Whitney Houston.

-When Rap emerged in the 1980s and 1990s, up-and-coming Rap acts flocked to the Family Affairs, confusing the name 'Jack the Rapper' and also attracting an element who caused hotel venues to rethink their relationship with Gibson's affairs.
+When the rap genre emerged in the 1980s and 1990s, up-and-coming acts flocked to the Family Affairs, confusing the name "Jack the Rapper" and also attracting an element that caused hotel venues to rethink their relationship with Gibson's affairs.